fleetdm/fleet/handbook/company.md

 - we win or lose together
   - it's worth it to help team members and contributors
   - help unblock users, customers, and other contributors (including colleagues)
-  - help team members and contributors get all the way done, delivered all the way to completion
+  - help team members and contributors get all the way done, delivered all the way to completion <!-- TODO: (collaborate; help teammates see tasks through to completion) -->
 - take pride in your work
-  - reread anything you write for users
+  - reread anything you write for users <!-- TODO: (Check everything that a user might read for clarity, spelling errors, and to make sure that it provides value.) -->
   - you don't need permission to be thoughtful
   - every real-world edge case deserves handling (be thorough)
 - take yourself seriously